rgbprocessing/rgbprocessing.github.io/_projects/2_project.md

 **Future Work**

 Future iterations would streamline the iterative peak extraction and NMS via vectorized operations.
-Additionally various augmentations would be investigated for improving performance and robustness.